F5Networks/f5-cloud-failover-extension/docs/userguide/logging.rst

 Silly
 `````
 The silly value logs everything.

-Note: silly level is recommended for troubleshooting/debugging as it will log all the events in the systems including retries to API REST calls.
+Silly level is recommended for troubleshooting/debugging as it will log all the events in the systems including retries to API REST calls.

 .. code-block:: bash